 Manic Panic and Color Brilliance are two popular brands used by many who dare to engage in the spectrum of hair colors ranging from pastels to deep purples to vibrant blues from the comfort of their home.
 Following the manufacturer’s instructions, section your hair into four sections and apply a holding clip.
 Hair should be completely dry before you embark on this process.

-Next, apply petroleum jelly around your hairline to prevent chemical burns or hair dye stains.
+Next, apply petroleum jelly around your hairline to prevent hair dye stains.

 Remove the clamp from one section of your hair and begin to use the blue hair dye, parting your hair one line at a time and using the hair dye brush, dabbing color in place from root to tip.
 Once you complete one section of hair, move to the next section of hair and repeat this process until you have finished.
 Be careful to wipe off any dye that gets on your skin.
 It will stain.